Okhotsky District

 Okhotsky District (Охо́тский райо́н) is an administrative and municipal district (raion), one of the seventeen in Khabarovsk Krai, Russia.
 It is located in the north of the krai.
 The area of the district is 158517.8 km2.
 Its administrative center is the urban locality (a work settlement) of Okhotsk.
 Population: The population of Okhotsk accounts for 51.4% of the district's total population.

+Geography

+Located along the northwestern coast of the Sea of Okhotsk, it is the northernmost district of Khabarovsk Krai.

+The main rivers are the Yudoma, Maya and Allakh-Yun of the Lena basin, the Inya, Ulbeya, Okhota, Kukhtuy, Urak and Ulya with their mouths in the Sea of Okhotsk, and the Kullu, a tributary of the Kolyma of the East Siberian Sea basin.